Nessi-datatool/nessi/docs/demo-tutorial.md

 3. Access the dashboard:
 - Open http://localhost:3000 in your browser
 - Log in with username: admin, password: admin
-- Navigate to "Nessi Demo Dashboard"
+- Navigate to "nessi.dev Demo Dashboard"

 ## Expected Output